 - over 8 000 international students from over 100 countries

-- nearly 17 thousand graduates each year.
+- over 15 thousand graduates each year.

 In terms of the number of students, Lublin is one of Poland’s leading academic centers and the largest in the eastern part of the country.
 There are five public and four private universities here, distinguished not only by the largest number of students in the Lubelskie Voivodeship but also by their scientific and research achievements, appreciated in the country and abroad.

 Tab.
 1. The total number of students in the 2021/2022 academic year